What are some landscape architecture stereotypes?

 For many communities, urban space design is gravitating toward making spaces pedestrian friendly.

-“We do a lot of streetscape projects that are really kind of focusing on the sidewalks and in more how the sidewalks dominated the streetscape as opposed to the street itself, which is just a place for cars to drive back and forth and can be a really unfriendly place for people to be,” said Daniel.
+“We do a lot of streetscape projects that are really kind of focusing on the sidewalks.
+We look more at how the sidewalks dominate the streetscape as opposed to the street itself, which is just a place for cars to drive back and forth.
+This can be a really unfriendly place for people to be,” said Daniel.

 “I always love to go back to my projects and see the space used.
-You know, if you see people using your space, you know you’ve done a good job.
-But if no one’s using it, what’s the point?”
-Jon said.
+You know, if you see people using your space, you know you’ve done a good job,” Jon said.
 “So, to me, you have to go back and see those spaces being used and that’s really, really rewarding.
 I worked on the Coach’s Corner project on N.C.
-State’s campus years and years ago that is wildly popular, and it’s always amazing to go back and see the place always busy.”
+State’s campus years and years ago that is wildly popular … it’s always amazing to go back and see the place always busy.”

 Daniel echoes Jon’s view about revisiting and assessing one’s work as a landscape architect.